dpejic/coffee-banner-generator/README.md

 This is the Coffee Banner Generator app, a tool to create beautiful banners for your coffee-related projects.
 The project follows the **Atom Architecture** design pattern, providing a structured and scalable approach to building applications.

+You can check out the Coffee Banner Generator app here https://coffee-banner-generator-dpejic.netlify.app/

 ## Technologies and Tools Used

 This project is built using various technologies and tools, including: